buzzqw/TUS/OBSS/OBSSv2-eng.md

 Sprites gather in groups in the depths of woodland regions, united in the cause to protect nature.
 Entire tribes of sprites have declared themselves the protectors of a specific person, place, or creature of particular significance in their lands, even if the being does not desire or need any protection.

 A sprite' \*\*s body is naturally luminous, although the creature can vary the color and intensity of the light emitted from its body as it wishes.
 Immediately after its death, a sprite' \*\*s body dissolves into a shimmering mist.
-Sprites are the smallest of the fey, standing just over 9 inches tall and rarely weighing more than 2 pounds.
+Sprites are the smallest of the fey, standing just over 23 cm tall and rarely weighing more than 1 kg.

 In many ways, sprites are more primitive than most fey.
 They appreciate the company of their own kind, but tend to distrust other fey and assume that any humanoid or creature they haven' \*\*t expressly chosen to protect wants to harm them.
 Even animals are usually considered dangerous by them.
 This mistrust is largely due to the tiny size of these creatures, which makes them easy prey for predators.
 Therefore, a sprite' \*\*s initial reaction to danger is to flee: it typically uses its magical abilities to slow down or distract pursuers, and then relies on its flying speed and size to escape.